hyerland/Fungi/docs/guides/getting-started.md

 fungi start
 ```

-:::info
-If you already have an application and token, you can skip this step.
+> If you already have an application and token, you can skip this step.

 ### Creating an application